Glendale Community Preschool Frequently Asked Questions

-Yes, we are a parent-run, non-profit school & we rely on volunteers both in and outside of the classroom.
-A rotation schedule for each class will be made by the class coordinator.
+Yes, we are a parent-run, Not-For-Profit school and we rely on volunteers both in and outside of the classroom.
+A rotation schedule for each class will be made by the Class Coordinator.
 Volunteers are responsible for supporting teachers and cleaning up after class.

-Families are expected to volunteer once per rotation period (approximately every 6 – 8 weeks) for each class in which they have a child registered (i.e. if a child is registered in both the 2-day and the 3-day afternoon programs, families are required to volunteer once per rotation in each of the two classes).
+Families are expected to volunteer once per rotation period (approximately every 6 – 8 weeks) for each class in which they have a child registered (i.e. if a child is registered in both the 2-Day and the 3-Day programs, families are required to volunteer once per rotation in each of the two classes).

 Q: Can in-class volunteers bring other children into class?

-Yes, siblings of preschool students may attend class with their parent volunteer.
-(They tend to have a lot of fun helping volunteer.)
+Yes, siblings of preschool children may attend class with their parent volunteer.
+They tend to have a lot of fun helping volunteer!